andbloch/eth-lis-cheat-sheet/README.md

 # eth-lis-cheat-sheet

-**Description:** Cheat sheet for the "Learning and Intelligent Systems" course at ETH Zürich
+Cheat sheet for the "Learning and Intelligent Systems" course at ETH Zürich

 **Disclaimer:** Please be advised that nothing found here is guaranteed to be complete or correct.